SuyeshBadge/fixin5mins/memory-bank/progress.md

    - Enhanced Instagram carousel posting (NEW)
    - Single image Instagram posting (FIXED)
    - Improved HTML to image rendering with Puppeteer (NEW)
+   - Automatic cleanup of local and Cloudinary images after posting (NEW)

 3. **Content Types**:
    - Template-based images (using local EJS templates)